 Consider purchasing a New York Explorer Pass to get into most of the top museums for a fraction of the cost.
 Just pick which attractions you want to add to your pass and watch the savings add up (more details on how it works down below).

-Pro Tip: Make sure to plan your day geographically around the museums you visit.
+Pro Tip: Make sure to plan your day geographically around the museums you visit, as suggested in this excellent New York itinerary.
 Chances are there are other great attractions and restaurants nearby.
 By planning your day in this fashion you will limit the amount of time spent on transportation and getting around.

 American Museum of Natural History